 Tips and Tricks for Making a Reverse Canvas

-The other day I posted How to Make a Reverse Canvas tutorial.
-Afterwards, realizing that there are lots of ins and outs to this that you don’t know at the start… Reverse Canvas Tips and Tricks, if you will.
-Overtime many of them become common knowledge but while learning some of these can be deal breakers.
+The other day I posted the How to Make a Reverse Canvas tutorial.
+Afterward, realizing that there are lots of ins-and-outs to this that you do not know at the start… Reverse Canvas – How to Make it Work at the End, if you will.
+Over time many of them become common knowledge.
+However, when learning, any issue can be a deal-breaker.

 Let's Begin with Tips!

-You will be stapling the canvas on near the end of the project and this is when things go wrong.
+You will be stapling the canvas near the end of the project.
+Typically, this is when things go wrong.

 More Tips Coming Soon

-One time my canvas wasn’t pulled tight enough and I tried to pull the staples out again.
-My hand slipped, the screw driver shot across the frame and ripped a whole right in the canvas.
+One time, my canvas was not pulled tight enough, and I tried to pull the staples out again.
+My hand slipped, the screwdriver shot across the frame and ripped a hole right in the canvas.

 I was about to call it quits!
-But instead, I found a piece of vinyl the same colour as my paint and taped it onto the back of the canvas.
-I made sure that the hole was sealed perfectly on the front.
-But if any spots were showing, the vinyl colour would show up instead.
+Instead, I found a vinyl the same color as my paint and taped it on the back.
+I made sure that the hole was entirely sealed on the front.
+But if any spots were showing, the vinyl color would show up instead.

 The Pictures on the right show the damage and the repairs.